 I live in Springfield, MO with my husband Trey and our two dogs.

 Currently I am a life style blogger and serial entrepreneur.
-My most recent venture has been opening a bar called The Golden Girl Rum Club with some friends in my hometown.
+I also am a part of a local venture, a bar called The Golden Girl Rum Club, that I worked on with some friends in my hometown.

 What else?
 Maybe it would surprise to know that I am a bit of an introvert.
 My theory is that lots of online people are, since the internet gives us a way to connect without having to actually talk to large crowds of people.
 (I’m only half joking.)

 I own a few companies with my sister, Elsie.
 She is also a serial entrepreneur but with very different talents from me so we make a great team.
 We don’t always agree, but we do make a lot of things happen.
 I’m glad I found my biz soul mate with her.

 I’m also very close with my brother, Doren.
 He’s an animator and graphic designer (among other things).
 I like him.

 My other partner in crime is my husband Trey.
 He runs our app company, A Color Story.
 He has to wear a lot of hats as the company is just beginning to grow, and I am constantly amazed how well he does this.
 Before that he was working in advertising and living in Nashville, TN.
 But then he fell for me and the rest is history.
 (Just for the record, I fell for him too.)

 We married in June of 2013 on a pond near my grandmother’s cabin/home.
 I’m sure everyone thinks their wedding day was magic, and I am no exception. 🙂 Since then we bought a house together and we are currently transforming it into a home.
 And in early 2016 we opened our first business together, the bar.

 As you can see, I have no problem doing business with my family.
 People often ask me if this is hard or a good idea and the truth is I have no idea what it would be like for others, but for me it works and I couldn’t imagine doing things any other way.